8 min read

 Compliantly Engage Contractors in Croatia

-Worksuite offers a whole range of professional services and compliance tools, making it easy to compliantly engage independent contractors in Croatia
+Worksuite offers a whole range of professional services and compliance tools, making it easy to compliantly engage independent contractors in Croatia.

 We work with the best legal partners in Croatia to create contract templates that are compliant with local laws to protect you and your contractors from fines and penalties.

-Our bespoke onboarding workflows and screening questioners will help you determine the worker status in compliance with the Croatian law, based on which you can decide to engage a worker as a contractor or full-time worker—all without needing to set up your business entity.
+Our bespoke onboarding workflows and screening questioners will help you determine the worker status in compliance with Croatian law, based on which you can decide to engage a worker as a contractor or full-time worker—all without needing to set up your business entity.

 Contractor Classification